 - if something, someone or someplace makes you feel uncomfortable, go with your gut – leave.

 BEST TIME TO VISIT GREECE

-It has been quite a while since I’ve been to Greece, but I really enjoyed was it as a great leisure destination.
-After seeing the sites in Athens, which I highly recommend, I was able to enjoy beach time on the pink beaches of Naxos and black beaches of Santorini with a cold beer and a souvlaki pita – and very inexpensively!
-If you go to the Santorini beaches (why wouldn’t you?), don’t forget your shoes because that black sand can get hot!
-Go to Greece and unwind.
-Enjoy the many great dishes and wine Greece has to offer followed by amazing sunsets.
+The first time I went to Greece was in 1995.
+I was fortunate enough to see Athens, which I highly recommend, and enjoy beach time on the pink beaches of Naxos and black beaches of Santorini with a cold beers and a souvlaki pitas.
+If you go to the Santorini beaches, don’t forget your shoes because that black sand can get hot.